richo/snowplow-wiki/about-snowplow/Technical-architecture.md

 SnowPlow's distinctive architecture has been informed by a set of key design principles:

-1. SnowPlow should be able to scale to tracking billions of customer events without crippling either a) the in-client tracking or b) the subsequent analysis of those events
+1. **Extreme scalability** - SnowPlow should be able to scale to tracking billions of customer events without affecting the performance of your client (e.g. website) or making it difficult to subsequently analyse those events
+2. **Track everything** - conventional analytics packages encourage you to only track the "important" events - but how can you know what's important until you come to the analysis stage (maybe months later)?
+With SnowPlow, we recommend you track as many events as you can, and figure out what they mean later
+3. **Separation of concerns** - event tracking and event analysis should be two separate systems, only loosely-coupled.
+In particular, business logic in your analysis system should not bleed into the client-side tracking setup
-2. Events should be stored in a simple, immutable data store - there should be no costly "updates in place" and it should be easy to join the SnowPlow event data to other data sources (e.g. demographic, CRM, e-commerce transactional or geographic)
+4. **Permanent event store** - events should be stored in a simple, non-relational, immutable data store: there should be no costly "updates in place", and no subsequent analysis should corrupt the raw event data
+5. **Direct access to that event store** - you should have direct access to your raw event data at the atomic level, not intermediated by a third-party vendor, or a slow HTTP API.  and it should be easy to join the SnowPlow event data to other data sources (e.g. demographic, CRM, e-commerce transactional or geographic)
-3. SnowPlow should make it easy for business analysts, data scientists and engineers to query and analyse its event data in as wide a range of analytical tools (e.g. Hive, R, Cascalog, Sky EQL) as possible
+5. Extremely flexible.
+SnowPlow should make it easy for business analysts, data scientists and engineers to query and analyse its event data in as wide a range of analytical tools (e.g. Hive, R, Cascalog, Sky EQL) as possible

 ## Architectural diagram